 Once all tuition and fees have been covered by financial aid, students are eligible to receive a refund of the excess aid that remains on their account.
-If you do not wish to receive a refund, please contact the Student Accounts Office about holding it on your account, email@example.com.
+If you do not wish to receive a refund, please contact the Student Accounts Office or the Office of Financial Aid about your options.
 Otherwise, the credit balance will be sent to BankMobile (formerly Higher One) and refunded to you according to your chosen preference.

 Expect to receive an enrollment packet from BankMobile via U.S. Mail.
 If your address is not within the confines of the U.S., you will not receive a packet.
 All students, please be sure to review and update your address in SIS.
 This can be done by logging into SIS self-service.
 The refund selection kit will contain a personal code that you will need to validate your identity.
 You should log into https://www.refundselection.com, enter your personal code, and then select how you would like to receive your refund.
 Your options for receiving refunds include:

 - Direct deposit of your refund proceeds directly into your existing personal checking account at a U.S. Bank.
 There are no BankMobile fees associated with this option and it is the most popular option amongst Johns Hopkins students and the second most expedient process for receiving your refund.